-Bookwhen doesn't currently have functionality designed to accept deposit payments, however, article outlines how you can use a ticket to take a deposit payment via Bookwhen, to then collect the remaining amount at a later date manually.
+Bookwhen doesn't currently have functionality designed to accept deposit payments, however, this article outlines how you can use a ticket to take a deposit payment via Bookwhen then collect the remaining amount at a later date manually.

 Here's an example of how this can be set up:

-It's important to clarify that this ticket is not the full payment, by utilising the ticket name and ticket details fields.
+It's important to clarify that this ticket is not fully paid by utilising the ticket name and details fields.

 Here's how the above example looks for your customers: